 Since many home cooks are inclined to buy knives in sets I figured I would review a few of those as well.
-To be totally transparent my preference would be to assemble a knife collection piecemeal rather than buying a prepackaged set.
+To be totally transparent my preference would be to assemble a collection piecemeal rather than buying a prepackaged set.
 But if you’ve got your mind set on buying a package then we recommend the Wusthof Classic Ikon 7 piece set.
-It includes my top choice for the best chef’s knife as well as a few other important knives.
+It includes my choice for the top chef’s knife as well as a few other important knives.

 Here is a quick summary of our top 3 packages including a budget option.
-You’ll find full reviews of these knife sets below.
+You’ll find full reviews of these sets below.

 All the knives are full tang and triple riveted for strength and control.
 It also comes with the wooden block (though I recommend a magnetic strip for sanitary reasons)

 There’s no fluff, the only complaint is I’d like to see a longer bread knife for those extra large loaves.